quicwg/base-drafts/draft-ietf-quic-http.md

 {{errors}}.

-Because the contents of the control stream are used to manage the behavior of other streams, endpoints SHOULD provide enough flow control credit to keep the peer's control stream from becoming blocked.
+Because the contents of the control stream are used to manage the behavior of other streams, endpoints SHOULD provide enough flow-control credit to keep the peer's control stream from becoming blocked.

 A pair of unidirectional streams is used rather than a single bidirectional